-- Define the Title block size and text headings.

-- Incorporate a company logo.

-- Add a picture, design, or company text.
+- Define the Title block size and text headings. - Incorporate a company logo. - Add a picture, design, company text and more.

 The Edit Sheet mode provides the ability to:

 - Add or modify drawing views.

 - Add or modify drawing view dimensions.

 - Add or modify text and more.